richardwiden/mongoose2pojo/README.md

 ## Contributions

-This is an Open Open Source Software (OOSS).
+This is an [Open Open Source](http://openopensource.org/) (OOS).
 A person will be immediately granted with the repository write access after his first meaningful pull request.